cloudmesh/cloudmesh-manual/docs-source/source/installation/install-dev.rst

 It will take a while for the install to complete.
 On newer machines it takes 1 minute, on older machines, it may take significantly longer.
 Please watch your system resource information if the install takes a long time.
-Make sure to terminate other resource hungry programs.
+Make sure to terminate other resource-hungry programs.
 After the installation is complete, you can then test if you have successfully installed it by issuing the following command: